 Monica Li

 My research focuses on the physical contact interface between robot and world, to develop robots capable of real-world dexterous manipulation.
+I believe that robots whose end-effectors are compliant (soft) and sensitive are better suited for tasks in unstructured environments.
 I am an experimentalist that uses analytical models to deepen our understanding of the physical world and guide mechanical design.
-My current interests include understanding soft contact dynamics and fluid-structure interaction in the context of robot grasping, as well as exploring tactile sensor design and sound as a sensing modality for robot perception.I am an incoming assistant professor at the University of Washington (starting Fall 2026) and am currently a research scientist at Berkshire Grey.
+My current interests include understanding soft contact dynamics and fluid-structure interaction in the context of robot grasping, as well as exploring tactile sensor design and sound as a sensing modality for robot perception.I am an incoming assistant professor at the University of Washington, starting Fall 2026.
+I have previously held positions as a research scientist at Berkshire Grey and postdoctoral associate at Yale.
 I received my Ph.D. from UC Berkeley and my B.S. from Caltech, both in mechanical engineering.

 We rely heavily on sense of touch in our everyday lives.
 In robots, tactile sensing enables adaptive control strategies.
 Robustly integrating conventional tactile sensors is difficult, as wires and sensors may break from fatigue loading or unintentional collisions with the world.
 Equipping soft actuators with sensing is even more challenging as they undergo large material deformations.
 We designed a tactile sensor with no electronics near the end-effector.
 Resonant sound encodes contact and force and is monitored by a remotely located microphone.
 We demonstrate this sensor design on a soft gripper and soft skin.